MonitorControl/MonitorControl/README.md

 - Control your display's brightness, volume and contrast!
 - Shows native OSD for brightness and volume.
-- Supports multiple protocols to adjust brightness: DDC for external displays (brightness, contrast, volume), native Apple protocol for Apple and built-in displays, Gamma table control for software adjustment (recommended for OLED), shade control for AirPlay, Sidecar and Display Link devices.
+- Supports multiple protocols to adjust brightness: DDC for external displays (brightness, contrast, volume), native Apple protocol for Apple and built-in displays, Gamma table control for software dimming, shade control for AirPlay, Sidecar and Display Link devices and other virtual screens.
 - Supports smooth brightness transitions.
 - Seamlessly combined hardware and software dimming extends dimming beyond the minimum brightness available on your display.
 - Synchronize brightness from built-in and Apple screens - replicate Ambient light sensor and touch bar induced changes to a non-Apple external display!
 - Sync up all your displays using a single slider or keyboard shortcuts.
-- Allows dimming to full black (advanced feature).
+- Allows dimming to full black.
 - Support for custom keyboard shortcuts as well as standard brightness and media keys on Apple keyboards.
 - Dozens of customization options to tweak the inner workings of the app to suit your hardware and needs (don't forget to enable `Show advanced settings` in app Preferences).
-- Modern, stylish and highly customizable menulet reflecting the design of Control Center introduced in Big Sur.
-- Simple, unobtrusive UI to blend in to the general aesthetics of macOS (even the menu icon can be hidden).
+- Simple, unobtrusive UI to blend in to the general aesthetics of macOS.
-- Supports automatic updates for a hassle-free experience.
-- **The best app of its kind, completely FREE ([donations welcome](https://opencollective.com/monitorcontrol)) with the source code transparently available!**
+- **One of the best app of its kind, completely FREE ([donations welcome](https://opencollective.com/monitorcontrol)) with the source code transparently available!**

 ## How to install and use the app